 Northern New Mexico is a place that inspires many tales.
 Tales of ramblers, ghosts, and outlaws.
 In its high mountains, hot deserts, and diverse towns, the Land of Enchantment is where musical tales are told, drawing out the legends of the past to mix with characters of the present.
-It is a place where Robert Hunter wrote his early poems in the village of Taos, a place where Jim Morrison drew his inspiration for the Doors, and where countless other musicians and artists flock to heed the Siren's call.

-It is the place where Escape on a Horse calls their home.
+It is the place where Escape On A Horse calls their home.

 Read about us from the Santa Fe Reporter: